sgupta70/BasicCAD-/README.md

 ### Description

 The next thing we had to do was making the mount on top of the base.
+The dimensions of the mount was 120 mm x 120 mm and 8 mm thick.
+It needed 4 holes, I used the same ones as the base (10 mm wide and 20 mm from the edge).

 ### Evidence